ZiluLiang/Pirate-fMRI_Analysis/scripts/univariate/UnivariateAnalysisPipeline.md

 ## SPM settings
 All univariate analysis are conducted with canonical HRF without temporal and dispersion derivatives.
 We use spm's intracranial volume mask as explicit mask (mask_ICV.nii in the `spm/tpm` directory) combined with a lowered implicit masking threshold of 0.2.

+## Scripts Overview
+Two main scripts runs univariate analysis: the [`sanity_check.m`](/scripts/sanity_check.m) main script runs sanity check on the data, while the [`univariate_analysis.m`](/scripts/univariate_analysis.m) main script performs the repetition supression analysis and build the model for extracting beta series.

+The following functions specify the batch job for running glm analysis in SPM:
+- [`specify_estimate_glm`](/scripts/univariate/specify_estimate_glm.m) specify and/or runs estimation on the first level glm models.
+- [`specify_estimate_grouplevel`](/scripts/univariate/specify_estimate_grouplevel.m) specify and/or runs estimation on the second level glm models.
+- [`specify_estimate_contrast`](/scripts/univariate/specify_estimate_contrast.m) specify and estimate contrast of first or second level glm models.
+- [`report_results`](/scripts/univariate/report_results.m) shows results reports on all the contrasts in corresponding SPM.mat file, can be first/second level.

+Models are configured in [`get_glm_config`](/scripts/univariate/get_glm_config.m) and configurations are identified by the name of glms. the [`run_glm`](/scripts/univariate/run_glm.m) runs different steps in glm analysis.
+It first reads in the configurations, prepare relevant diretories and then calls the above batch-job scripts to set up batch job for analysis.